 Anytime you have questions about any aspect of legal research or using the library, feel free to visit the reference desk in person or contact a librarian by phone at 817-212-3805 or by email.
 For comprehensive research assistance or help with a specific research topic or technique, make an appointment with a librarian or refer to the guides posted on the wall near the Texas materials.

-Lessons are interactive computer-based tutorials used by law students around the country as a law school study aid.
-Click here
+CALI Lessons are interactive computer-based tutorials used by law students around the country as a law school study aid.
+To get the authorization code please email Joan Stringfellow or call 817-212-3824.

 Group Study Rooms